vvision/vvision/README.md

 ### Hello world !

-My name is Victor Voisin, and I'm french computer engineer, currently working as a Fullstack developer at SFEIR.
-I live in 🇫🇷 Strasbourg, France.
+🖥 I'm a french computer engineer, currently working as a Fullstack developer at SFEIR.

+🇫🇷 I live near Strasbourg, France.